SAP-samples/successfactors-extension-calculate-employee-seniority/05-DeployCAPApplicationToCloudFoundryAndHANACloud/README.md

     - Follow the process by entering the credentials of your SAP BTP account and by selecting the Cloud Foundry org and space you want to deploy the application to.

-2. Build the Multi-Target Application Archive (MTA Archive) by executing the following command in the root directory of your project in the terminal:
+2. Install dependencies and update npm libraries

     ```
+    npm install
+    npm update
+    ```

+3. Build the Multi-Target Application Archive (MTA Archive) by executing the following command in the root directory of your project in the terminal:

+    ```
     mbt build
     ```

-3. Deploy the application to SAP BTP, Cloud Foundry Runtime by executing the following command in the root directory of your project in the terminal:
+4. Deploy the application to SAP BTP, Cloud Foundry Runtime by executing the following command in the root directory of your project in the terminal:

     ```
     cf deploy mta_archives/seniority-calc_1.0.0.mtar